archethic-foundation/archethic-docs/technology/fee.md

 - `Cross validation Nodes`: 40%
 - `Storage Nodes`: 50%

-The remaining 10% will go the `Network Pool` as a burn mechanism to ensure a programmable destruction of UCO.
+The remaining 10% will go to the `Network Pool` as a burn mechanism to ensure a programmable destruction of UCO.
 <br />
 This mechanism will ensure a deflation and therefore a way to increase the value of each UCO